 Physics for Listeners

-Physics for Listeners: a Composers’ Concert is an exploration of the techniques and approaches of young Chicago composers.
-Homeroom invites composers from a range of backgrounds to compose for a single ensemble and in 2012, the ensemble was comprised of the composers themselves.
-Physics for Listeners encourages collaboration, experimentation, and dialogue amongst the composers, providing insight into the similarities and differences that define each composer and his or her approach.
+The 2018/19 Physics for Listeners will be the third iteration of the series.
+Physics for Listeners, which began in 2010 with the premise of challenging the dichotomy of jazz and contemporary (classical) genres, has evolved into a broader exploration of the techniques and approaches of Chicago composers.
+In 2010, Homeroom invited six composers composers (see below) from a range of backgrounds to compose for a single ensemble.
+In 2012, the ensemble was comprised of the six composers themselves.
+The series encourages collaboration, experimentation, and dialogue among composers and musicians, providing insight into the similarities and differences that define each composer and his or her approach.

 Physics for Listeners: a Composers’ Concert 2010